matomo-org/developer-documentation/docs/generated/master/Piwik/Db.md

 Db
 ==

-Helper class that contains SQL related helper functions.
+Contains SQL related helper functions for Piwik's MySQL database.

-Plugins should use this class to execute SQL against the database.
+Plugins should always use this class to execute SQL against the database.

 ### Examples

-**Basic Usage**

     $rows = Db::fetchAll("SELECT col1, col2 FROM mytable WHERE thing = ?", array('thingvalue'));
     foreach ($rows as $row) {